ysfoo/haplm/test/encode/README.md

 4. Perform inference with HIPPO, AEML, MCMC-Approx, and LC-Sampling with the scripts `inference_hippo.py`, `inference_aeml.py`, `inference_mn_approx.py`, and `inference_cgibbs.py` respectively.
 5. The results are plotted in `results.ipynb`.

 To avoid a long runtime, you may wish to change the number of datasets throughout all scripts to a small number (e.g. 5).
-Depending on your computational resources, you may want to adjust to number of MCMC chains and CPU cores used.